<- All posts

 Budibase - The low-code platform for building business apps

-Budibase is an all-in-one open source low-code platform for building business applications.
-With over 35,000 downloads in 6 months and over 3,000 stars on Github, it is quickly becoming the leading open source low code platform - and for a good reason.
+Budibase is an all-in-one open source low-code platform for building internal tools.
+IT teams in thousands of companies across all industries choose it as the leading open source low code platform - and for a good reason.

 With Budibase, users can design, build, automate and deploy web apps and user interfaces on their infrastructure in minutes.

-Users can benefit from Budibase’s internal database or connect to their own - Budibase supports multiple external data sources, including; MongoDB, PostgreSQL, MySQL, Elasticsearch, Airtable, and more.
+Users can benefit from Budibase’s internal database or connect to their own - Budibase supports multiple external data sources, including REST APIs, relational databases, NoSQL tools, and more.
+You can use plug-ins to create your own data sources, or connect to the LLM of your choice with our custom AI configs feature.

 In the design section of Budibase, users can benefit from a catalog of prebuilt, powerful components that they can quickly hook up to their data.
-Budibase also comes out of the box with prebuilt layouts, user auth, and a data provider component that allows users to filter, sort, and paginate data with just a few clicks!
+Budibase even allows you to autogenerate UIs based on connected data, including the filtering and access rules that you create in the Data section.

-Budibase is primarily for business apps, and use cases range from admin panels and dashboards to approval apps and inventory lists.
+Budibase is primarily for internal tools, and use cases range from admin panels and forms to approval apps and inventory management apps.

 Actively maintained - Yes